An Academic History

 While Berg and Van Horn served as provosts, the University Teaching Center and Information Technology Center were established.
 Carnegie Mellon also became a leader in computer technology.

-Weber served as provost for the College of Humanities and Social Sciences, the School of Urban and Public Affairs (now Heinz College) and the Graduate School of Industrial Administration (now the Tepper School of Business).
+Weber served as provost for the College of Humanities and Social Sciences (now Dietrich College), the School of Urban and Public Affairs (now Heinz College) and the Graduate School of Industrial Administration (now the Tepper School of Business).
 He was also dean of the business school but resigned from the position in 1977 to concentrate on the provost's role.
 He left Carnegie Mellon in 1980 to become president at Northwestern University.

 From 1964 through 1973, Carnegie Mellon did not have a university provost, per se.
 Instead, President Warner created the position of vice president for academic affairs and chose Edward Schatz to fill that position.
 As vice president for academic affairs, Schatz led and coordinated the development and improvement of the university's total education program.
 He played key roles in the merger with the Mellon Institute of Research and in creating the School of Urban and Public Affairs (now Heinz College).

 The university changed dramatically during Schatz' tenure.
 The College of Engineering was divided into the Carnegie Institute of Technology and the Mellon College of Science.
-Margaret Morrison Carnegie College was phased out over the course of several years and the College of Humanities and Social Sciences was created with departments in English, History, Modern Languages and Psychology.
-Wean Hall and Warner Hall were constructed and the student body continued to expand.
+Margaret Morrison Carnegie College was phased out over the course of several years, and the College of Humanities and Social Sciences (now Dietrich College) was created with departments in English, History, Modern Languages and Psychology.
+Wean Hall and Warner Hall were constructed, and the student body continued to expand.
 Faculty members formed the Faculty Senate in 1968 to address major campus issues.